We’ve put together some resources to answer all of your Adopt-a-Beach questions!

-Great question!
-After you register, you’ll receive a confirmation email.
-The email contains social links you can share and invite others to join you.
+After you register, you’ll receive a confirmation email that contains social media links you can use to invite others.
 There will also be a link you can share via email.

 What do I need to bring to my cleanup?

-Team Leaders are responsible for bringing necessary cleanup materials.
-Simply plan to show up at the listed meetup location at the listed start time and be ready to join your community members in protecting the Great Lakes!
+Your Team Leader will bring any necessary cleanup materials.
+Simply show up at the start time at the listed meetup location and get ready to join fellow community members in protecting the Great Lakes!

 What should I wear to my cleanup?